Frequently Asked Questions

 Q: What is a separation agreement?

-A: A separation agreement is a private contract between you and your spouse settling any or all issues relating to your relationship breakdown such as:
+A: A separation agreement is a private contract between you and your spouse settling any or all issues relating to the end of your relationship, such as:

-- It may not say what you want it to say.
+It may not say what you want it to say; and

 Family law is very complex.
-There is no “one size fits all” separation agreement.
-Every situation is unique.
-We can assess your particular situation, advise you on the law, and help you sort out what you need in an agreement and what you can realistically achieve.
+There is no boilerplate agreement that can be applied to every relationship.
+If you are making a separation agreement, it is important to get legal advice to help you assess your particular situation, advise you on the law, and help you sort out what you should include in your agreement.
+We tailor and prepare agreements that apply to your situation.

 Personal Planning Questions